 Decisions related to the provision of Disability Related Employment Supports (DRES) must be appealed to the Disability Related Employment Supports Review Committee (DRESRC).
 DRESRC reviews a decision to ensure that it is equitable and that it meets the parameters established by legislation.
 Committee members are government employees appointed by the Minister of Human Services.

 The authority for HBEC and DRESRC to review matters relating to Health Benefits and DRES is provided under ISTHB Regulation, Section 97 and the DRESRC Ministerial Order, respectively.
 A ruling made by members of HBEC and DRESRC is final.

 Review of Decision – Training Eligibility

 An individual has the right to request a Review of Decision if he/she disagrees with a decision that impacts eligibility to attend Human Services funded training.
-A Review of Decision is conducted by different sources depending on who the Authorized Official is that made the decision related to training eligibility.
+A Review of Decision is conducted by different sources depending on who made the decision related to training eligibility.

 Decisions made by an authorized Training Provider: conduct a Review of Decision related to training eligibility through an Internal Training Provider Review Process.

-Decisions made by an authorized assessment agency: conducts the Review of Decision when an assessment that impacts eligibility to attend a Non-AFA and/or Contracted Training Provider, is being disputed.
+Decisions made by a contracted assessment agency: conduct a Review of Decision when an assessment that impacts eligibility to attend a training provider, is being disputed.
 The Review of Decision completed by a Contracted Assessment and Case Management Centre is final.

-Decisions made by an authorized Human Services employee that determine eligibility to attend a Non-AFA and/or Contracted Training Provider are also subject to Review of Decision by a Human Services Supervisor or Manager.
+Decisions made by an authorized Human Services employee: determine eligibility to attend a training provider are also subject to Review of Decision by a Human Services Supervisor or Manager.
 A Review of Decision completed by a Supervisor or Manager is final.

 Options for Review and/or Appeal of Decision